kilojoules/windIO/docs/index.rst

 windIO: a community-focused data I/O format
 ===========================================

-The repository defines two frameworks defining the inputs and outputs for systems engineering MDAO of wind turbine and plants.
+windIO is a data format for inputs and outputs to wind energy system computational models.
+Historically, it has focused on systems engineering models, but it has been adopted in other topic areas of wind energy modeling, as well.
+The windIO data format is a community-focused effort to standardize the data format for wind energy system models, and we encourage collaboration.
-The github repository is `here <https://github.com/IEAWindSystems/windIO>`_.
+The github repository is at https://github.com/IEAWindSystems/windIO and the online documentation is at https://ieawindsystems.github.io/windIO.

-The frameworks are implemented in two yaml-schemas, one for the turbine and one for the plant, to enforce an ontology of how data should be organized.
+This windIO repository including the following:

+- Schema defining windIO components describing wind turbines and wind plants
+- Python library for validating files relative to the schema and loading the data into a Python dictionary
+- windIO input files for test-case wind turbine and wind plant models

-The reference wind turbines designed within the IEA Wind Systems Engineering Task are checked against the schema through unit testing.
-You can access the yaml files at the following links:
+Reference wind turbines designed within the IEA Wind Systems Engineering Task are available at the following links:

 - `IEA onshore 3.4 MW  <https://github.com/IEAWindTask37/IEA-3.4-130-RWT/blob/master/yaml/IEA-3.4-130-RWT.yaml>`_
 - `IEA offshore 10.0 MW  <https://github.com/IEAWindTask37/IEA-10.0-198-RWT/blob/master/yaml/IEA-10-198-RWT.yaml>`_